Charles Gillette: Biography

-Charles F. Gillette was born in Chippewa Falls, Wisconsin in 1886 as the tenth and last child of Orlando Gillette and Catherine Gillette (nee Melville).
+Charles F. Gillette was born in Chippewa Falls, Wisconsin, in 1886 as the tenth and final child of Orlando and Catherine Gillette (nee Melville).
 His father served as a private in the 30th Wisconsin Infantry Regiment in the Union Army during the Civil War.
 Due to his family's financial state, Gillette never had any formal schooling.

 In 1909–1911, Gillette served as an apprentice in the Boston office of Warren H. Manning, a leading early-20th century landscape architect.
 Gillette moved to Richmond in 1913 to supervise the completion of Manning's landscape design for the University of Richmond's new campus.
 In 1915, he began designing the grounds of the Nelson House in Yorktown, Virginia.
 In 1924, he commenced work on the landscape restoration of Kenmore in Fredericksburg, Virginia.
 A few years later, he initiated plans for the landscaping of Virginia House and Agecroft, both reconstructed English manor houses located in Richmond's Windsor Farms neighborhood.
 Extensive additions to the Virginia House gardens were completed in 1939.
 During the 1950s, Gillette redesigned the gardens of Virginia's Executive Mansion at the request of Governor Thomas B. Stanley.
 In 1958, he designed the grounds for the Reynolds Metals Company International Headquarters located at Richmond.
 His commissions also included hundreds of residential projects throughout Virginia and North Carolina.

 A number of his works were designed for properties listed on the National Register of Historic Places.